atmc9/myAngular4/README.md

 * ``Please see my fullstack developer reading material for Bootstrap navigation ``
 * Create model where-ever make sense, use the shortcut of Typescipt for creating a model construtor(public name: string, pubic count: number){}
 * Debugging help: When I put a break point on my main.bundle.js I opens the typescript file using source map or else I can open my webpack folder typesciprt files. **Useful debugging tool: Augury**
-* How to achieve the inter component communication:
+* How to achieve the inter component communication: Property and Event binding on our directives helps for this.
+We used ngClass, ngStyle with this approach.

 ### Services & Dependency Injection ###